Munich Airport: Terminal 2 Satellite

 Terminal 2 was projected to reach full capacity of about 27.5 million passengers per year by 2013.
 Plans for an expansion were developed in cooperation with Lufthansa and its Star Alliance partners.
-The design allowed for additional capacity while retaining shared facilities such as check-in and baggage claim in Terminal 2, to simplify transfers within the Lufthansa and Star Alliance network.
+The satellite design allowed for additional capacity while retaining shared facilities such as check-in and baggage claim in Terminal 2 to simplify transfers within the Lufthansa and Star Alliance network.
 Preparations for the project began soon after Terminal 2 opened in 2003.

 The €650 million project was funded 60% by Munich Airport and 40% by Lufthansa.
 Construction was approved in 2010 and began in 2012.
 The building was completed in late 2015, followed by trial operations in January 2016.
 It was inaugurated on 22 April 2016 and opened for passengers on 26 April 2016.

 The satellite building is 609 m long and has 125,000 m² of floor space.
 It provides 52 additional gates and 27 aircraft stands, 11 of which can accommodate wide-body aircraft including the Airbus A380.
 Facilities are divided by function: Level K for Schengen flights, Level L for non-Schengen, and a J area for apron bus boarding.
 The terminal includes 44 passport control stations, 24 security lanes for transfer passengers, five Lufthansa lounges, and additional restaurants and shops.
 As an airside-only facility, all check-in, baggage claim and public arrivals functions remain in Terminal 2.
 A fully automated underground people mover system by Bombardier Transportation connects Terminal 2 and the satellite.
 The terminal handled its one millionth passenger in July 2016, less than three months after opening.

-Plans for further expansion include extending the satellite into a T-shaped layout and a possible third terminal to the east.
-In December 2019 Lufthansa and Flughafen München GmbH signed a letter of intent to expand the facility, with goals of supporting fuel-efficient aircraft and reaching carbon neutrality by 2030.
+Plans for further expansion include extending the satellite building into a T-shaped layout and a possible third terminal to the east.
+In March 2026 Lufthansa and Flughafen München GmbH announced satellite building will be expanded with a pier connecting at a right angle to the east.
+The expansion is scheduled to open in 2035 and will increase the terminal's annual capacity by up to 10 million passengers.